Unique Sugru jewellery projects

-Liz likes being innovative and she is particularly crafty when it comes to hacks!
-She had a plain wooden box that was given to her previously which she stores her jewellery in.
-She found that her necklaces and bracelets tend to get tangled up, so she used some screws and some sugru to change this!
+Liz likes being innovative, and she is particularly crafty when it comes to hacks!
+She had a plain wooden box where she stores her jewellery.
+She found that her necklaces and bracelets got tangled up, so she used some screws and Sugru to solve the problem!

-She started off by using only screws, however she found them to be rather garish and the screws did not quite stick out far enough.
-This is where sugru came in handy as she used it to elongate the pegs she was making and create a better surface for the jewellery to hang from.
+She started off by using only screws.
+However, she found them to be rather garish, and the screws did not quite stick out far enough.
+This is where Sugru came in handy.
+She used it to elongate the pegs she was making and create a better surface for the jewellery to hang from.

 "Twenty-four hours later, I was wearing my locally sourced, one-of-a-kind necklace into the Jewellery Exhibition at the Victoria & Albert Museum - I felt right at home!"